Alternative titles for this job

-- pass a medical test.
+- pass a drug test.

-These programmes may help you gain an apprenticeship, but don't reduce the amount of time it takes to complete it.
+These programmes may help you gain an apprenticeship, but do not reduce the amount of time it takes to complete it.

 - Skills website - information on the Gateway programme and other options for school students

 - Start tertiary or workplace learning while at school